sriramhs/warden-be/README.md

 If you feel that you can enhance this project with any additional filters, better UI elements, or something different altogether!
 Feel free to run wild.

+# Submission Guide

+You will have a 48 hour window from when you start.

+Once you've cloned and made all the required changes in the project, push it on a public repository and share the link.

+## Deliverables

+1. README.md with setup/run instructions.
+Include .env.example and a seed step (if any) if you've changed db schema.

+2. AI_USAGE.md that lists where you used AI/coding assistants, prompts you asked for substantive code, and how you verified/modified results.
+We understand you will use AI, and we encourage it by giving ChatGPT subscriptions to all employees, so by this, we also want to understand how you structure your GPT prompts.

+3. A 5–10 minute video walkthrough showing the feature working and explaining your approach, a couple of decisions, and at least one place where you changed direction after discovery.

 Good luck, have fun.